west-suken/psycho-db-controller/readme.md

 ### Setup

-This is a private repository.
 You have to install this via GitHub.

 ```
 $ npm install --save west-suken/psycho-db-controller